 Living Trusts and Taxes in Alabama

 Creating a living trust is highly unlikely to affect your taxes, as Alabama has no estate or inheritance taxes.
 The federal estate tax still applies, though, if your estate is worth at least $11.4 million.
+If you have that large of an estate then you will probably want to work with a professional to plan out how your estate will be distributed and make sure that you’ve completed all of the necessary paperwork for a trust.

 Creating a living trust in Alabama could be a good idea for certain people, especially since the state does not use the Uniform Probate Code.
 A living trust can help make the distribution of your property an easier experience for your family and friends after your death.
 If you decide that a living trust is right for you, make sure it fits into your estate plan.
 Otherwise, we recommend that you talk to an estate planning attorney.